Blosc/blogsite/posts/caterva-slicing-perf/index.rst

 Final thoughts
 --------------

-We have seen that adding a second partition is beneficial for slicing performance in general.
+We have seen that adding a second partition is beneficial for improving slicing performance in general.
 Of course, there are some situations where the overhead of the second partition can be noticeable, but the good news is that such an overhead does not get too large when compared with containers with only one level of partitioning.

-Finally, we can conclude that Caterva usually obtains better results due to its second partitioning, but when it shines the most is when the two levels of partitioning are well balanced with respect to the shape of the container.
+Finally, we can conclude that Caterva usually obtains better results due to its second partitioning, but when it shines the most is when the two levels of partitioning are well balanced among them and also with respect to the shape of the container.

-For a more interactive experience, have a look at `our Caterva poster <https://github.com/Blosc/caterva-scipy21>`_.
-It is based on a Jupyter notebook that you can adapt to your own scenarios.
+As always, there is no replacement for experimentation so, in case you want to try Caterva by yourself (and you should if you really care about this problem), you can use `our Caterva poster <https://github.com/Blosc/caterva-scipy21>`_; it is based on a Jupyter notebook that you can adapt to your own scenarios.